 What type of riding do you do?

-DH, all-mountain/trail riding and XC racing all demand different things from your mountain bike jersey.
+Downhill (DH), all-mountain/trail riding and cross-country (XC) racing all demand different things from your mountain bike jersey.

 Enduro or trail riding jerseys encompass the widest variety of styles and technical features.
 Brands combine features taken from anything from road riding to motocross.